cookiengineer/ANN-Guide/book/08-Evolution-of-Code.md

 ## Disclaimer

 - I am a practical AI guy
-- I use backpropagated CARTEL-ES/HyperBNEAT
+- I use backpropagated and instincted ES/HyperBNEAT
 - I love automated labor
 - I hate manual labor
 - I also do hate maths and doctors
-- ML guys probably hate me anyways

 ## Disclaimer